newlogic-digital/core/README.md

 Most of today build tools are hard to configure and not focused primary on PHP server side applications.

-Programmers often don't want to configure anything, basic idea is to add as many files you want to `src` and get output in `public/assets` - without worrying about anything.
+PHP programmers often **don't want to configure anything**, basic idea is to add as many files you want to `src` and get output in `public/assets` - without worrying about anything.

 It doesn't matter if you use Nette, Symfony or Laravel - the structure can be freely adjusted as needed - `resources` and` public`, `src` and` dist` or `app/assets` and` www`